Toll Brothers’ vendor partner Western Window Systems, contributed to this story.

 When house-hunting, we all enter the process with different mental checklists of what we want and need: Big master bedroom?
 Walk-in closet?
 Fireplace?
 Ample space for entertaining?
 Kitchen island?
 The list goes on.

-Everyone’s priorities are different, but one aspect of a potential new home should not go ignored, and that’s the role natural light plays in the house.
+Everyone’s priorities are different, but one aspect of a potential new home should not go ignored, the benefits of natural light in the house.
 In architecture and home building, it’s called “daylighting,” or the incorporation of natural light admittance.
 Daylighting helps to reduce the need for artificial light, can shrink electric costs by 24 percent to 80 percent, and improve the general well-being of a home’s residents.

 “The best thing we can do is provide as much opportunity for homeowners to manipulate natural light on their own as they experience it,” says Tim Gehman, director of design at Toll Brothers.